BPI helps businesses and organizations achieve “triple bottom line” performance using Lean and Six Sigma

 - We have over 20 years of experience combining both Lean and Six Sigma methods together for effective outcomes.

 - We care about sustainability and the “triple bottom line” of people, planet and profit (not just profit).
-BPI is a Certified B Corporation and member of 1% for the Planet.
+BPI is the first Lean Six Sigma consulting firm that is a Certified B Corporation, and we are a member of 1% for the Planet.

 - Experience in applying Lean and Six Sigma to reuse organizations, such as recycling collection and processing, donated electronics and household goods processing, repair operations and home deconstruction.